makertum/Trinamic_TMC2130/README.md

 ## Configuration methods (write configuration parameters to the driver)
 All methods follow the naming convention set_<name of parameter as stated in the datasheet> respectively get_<name of parameter> and return the SPI status flags or the requested parameter.

-All methods expect the encoding stated in the datasheet - with the following exceptions:
+All methods expect the encoding stated in the datasheet, with the following exceptions:

 - `set_mres()` sets the microstepping resolution and expects the integer values 1, 2, 4, 8, 16, 32, 64, 128, 256 e.g. `set_mres(128)`
 - `set_IHOLD_IRUN()` sets the holding current, running current and holding delay, e.g. `set_IHOLD_IRUN(31,31,15)`
 - `set_MSLUTSTART()` sets `start_sin` and `start_sin90`